Team-HighFive-DECO3500/highfive/docs/evaluation.md

 ### Think Aloud Protocol with Post-Interview

-We have decided to use Think Aloud method combined with semi-structured post-interview questions as our evaluation methodology.
+We have decided to use Think Aloud method combined with post-interview questions as our evaluation methodology.
 This approach well-suited for evaluating KitchenKat's social and mobile computing dimensions.

 ### Rationale for Think Aloud Protocol